y3l1n4ung/ease/packages/ease_generator/README.md

 1. **Per-file generation** (`EaseGenerator`)
    - Runs on each file with `@ease()` annotations
-   - Generates Provider, InheritedNotifier, and typed extensions
+   - Generates Provider, InheritedModel, and typed extensions

 2. **Aggregation** (`AggregatorBuilder`)
    - Runs after all per-file generators complete